con2/emskaffolden/README.md

 ### Why wrap Skaffold instead of implementing Emrichen support for Skaffold?

 1. Emrichen is a relatively unknown templating tool, so they'd probably never accept a PR integrating Emrichen into Skaffold.
+I wouldn't ;)
 2. This way we can support any of the Skaffold deploy methods using Emrichen, not just `kubectl`.
 You can even go wild and generate Kustomize or even Helm YAML using Emrichen!
 Err, not sure why you'd want to.
 But you can.

 ## Installation